trusona/trusona-wordpress-plugin/readme.txt

 Visit our website at www.trusona.com

-= Note =
+= Does this plugin work with the Wordpress REST API? =

-At this moment, the plugin will not work with the WordPress REST API.
+No, at this moment, the plugin will not work with the WordPress REST API.

 == Screenshots ==